jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 ```

 The assembly system call handler:
-1. The system call table (which is page alligned) is loaded into `x27`
+1. Loads the system call table (which is page aligned) into `x27`
-2. The system call number in `w8` is zero extended into `x26`
+2. Zero extends the system call number from `w8` into `x26`
-3. The total number of system calls is moved into `x25`
+3. Moves the number of system calls into `x25`
-4. IRQs are enabled
+4. Enables IRQs
-5. If the number provided is larger than the number of system calls, an invalid syscall number was given
+5. If the system call number provided is larger than the number of system calls, an invalid system call number was given
-6. Oterwise, the address of the system call function to run is loaded into `x16`
+6. Otherwise, loads the address of the system call function into `x16`
-7. The system call function is executed
+7. Branches to the system call function

-Registers `x0` through `x7` were left untouched.
-These registers hold the arguments for a given system call.
+Registers `x0` through `x7` are left untouched.
+These registers hold the arguments for a system call.
 Up to eight arguments are supported.
 When the system call returns, control branches to the `__ret_from_syscall` routine:

 ```asm
 __ret_from_syscall: